 Sweetcorn – Golden Bantam

-Sweetcorn – Sweet Nugget F1 produces super-sweet sweetcorn cobs.
+Sweetcorn – Golden Bantam produces super-sweet sweetcorn cobs.
 Produces very long, delicious cobs.
 A very early variety so performs well under cooler conditions.

 April to May

 Sow individual seeds into small pots (7cm) or large modules and keep in a warm place.
 Pot on into a 10cm pot when ready.
 Plant out in late May-June after hardening off.
 Initial protection with a cloche is beneficial.

 Between plants: 45cm